Mental health in association football: Notable cases

-In January 2021, Cheltenham Town captain Ben Tozer spoke about his previous struggles with anxiety, which led him to nearly quitting the game.
+In January 2021, Cheltenham Town captain Ben Tozer spoke about his previous struggles with anxiety, which led to him nearly quitting the game.
 That same month Jordan Ibe revealed that he was suffering with depression, describing himself as being in a "dark place".

 In April 2021, Scottish footballer David Cox retired in the middle of a match, leaving the stadium at the half-time break, after alleged comments from opposition player Jonathan Tiffoney related to Cox's mental health.

 In January 2022, Josip Iličić missed game time due to mental health issues.
+Previously, he also missed crucial quarterfinal Champions League game due to mental health issues.
+His then Atalanta team-mate Alejandro Gómez stated that Iličić had fallen into depression after catching coronavirus during the COVID-19 pandemic.

 In February 2022 former players Chris Sutton and Micah Richards spoke about mental health issues in their playing days.

-In March 2022, Paul Pogba said that he had suffered from depression whilst being managed by Jose Mourinho at Manchester United during 2018.
+In March 2022, Paul Pogba said that he had suffered from depression whilst being managed by José Mourinho at Manchester United during 2018.

-In May 2022 Dominic Calvert-Lewin spoke out about his mental health problems.
+In May 2022, Dominic Calvert-Lewin spoke out about his mental health problems.
+That same month the WSL academies began a campaign around mental health.

+In June 2022 Tottenham players Harry Kane and Matt Doherty discussed the matter of mental health in professional sport.

 In October 2022, Steven Reid revealed that he had left his job as Nottingham Forest assistant manager in order to begin studying to qualify as a counsellor.
+That month, Theo Vassell stated that he had battled with depression since childhood, which led to suicide attempts as a teenager.

+In October 2022, American player Christian Pulisic released an autobiography titled Pulisic: My Journey So Far.
+In the book, he revealed that he suffered with depression while he was injured in 2020 and during times that he did not get much playing time.

 In November 2022, Prince William and footballers Harry Kane and Declan Rice discussed mental health for the BBC, in an effort to raise awareness.

 Millie Farrow has struggled with obsessive compulsive disorder throughout her career.
 In 2023, she released a book called Brave Enough Not To Quit, which details how she deals with her OCD and anxiety.

-In February 2023, French national team player Wendie Renard announced that she would not play at the 2023 FIFA Women's World Cup in order to "preserve" her "mental health"; teammates Kadidiatou Diani and Marie-Antoinette Katoto also announced their retirement from the national team.
+In February 2023, France national team player Wendie Renard announced that she would not play at the 2023 FIFA Women's World Cup in order to "preserve" her "mental health"; teammates Kadidiatou Diani and Marie-Antoinette Katoto also announced their retirement from the national team.